fmpisantos/nvim/README.md

   export JAVA_HOME="/usr/lib/jvm/java-17-openjdk-amd64"
   ```
   ## Note:
     - In windows is probably located at %APPDATA%/Local/nvim-data/...
     - Path to mason can be fount with :LspInfo in a java file
+    - Note that for java the Mason jdtls version needs to be the version running on the shell